District Choice Overview

 Elementary School Student's Distance Traveled to School

-These graphs show the average distance traveled for elementary school students who live in each region, regardless of whether they attend school in or out of their region.
+These graphs show the median distance traveled for elementary school students who live in each region, regardless of whether they attend school in or out of their region.
+Travel data can be helpful in understanding the impact of choice patterns across regions.
+In general, shorter commutes can indicate that more or better school options are available within a region while longer commutes may mean that students are opting to travel greater distances to their school of choice.

-District-wide, elementary students travel an average of 1.5 miles to school.
-66% of students travel less than 1 mile to school and 15% of students travel 3 miles or more to school.
+District-wide, the median distance elementary students travel to school is 0.5 miles.
+68% of elementary students travel less than 1 mile to school and 16% of students travel 3 miles or more to school.

 Elementary School Students Average Distance Traveled To School By Region

-There is significant variation in distance traveled to school by region.
-84% of students residing in Pilsen / Little Village travel less than 1 mile to school compared to 51% of students in the West Side region.
+There is significant variation in the distance traveled to school by region.
+82% of elementary students residing in Pilsen / Little Village travel less than 1 mile to school compared to 54% of students in the West Side, Bronzeville / South Lakefront, and Central Area regions.

 Elementary School Students Distance Traveled to School by Region

-NOTE: Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
-Commute time was calculated using Google Maps travel time estimations using the shorter travel time between walking and public transit.
-The analysis takes into account school start times and chooses routes that minimize travel and wait time.
+Distance traveled and commute time are calculated based on the student’s home address and the address of their school.
+Commute distance and time was calculated using Google Maps travel estimates and includes a combination of walking and public transit data.
+The analysis takes into account school start times and chooses routes that minimize unnecessary travel and wait time.
 Any wait time before a trip starts is not included but wait times due to transfers are included.

 Due to rounding, some charts may not add up to 100%.